 Scheduled maturities of long-term debt.
-With the exception of routine fluctuations in the balance of our revolving credit facility, there have been no significant changes in our scheduled maturities of long-term debt since those reported in the Notes to Consolidated Balance Sheet for the year ended December 31, 2008, which was included as an exhibit to the Current Report on Form 8-K filed by Duncan Energy Partners on March 12, 2009.
+With the exception of routine fluctuations in the balance of our Revolving Credit Facility, there have been no significant changes in our scheduled maturities of long-term debt since those reported in our December 2008 Form 8-K.

 Operating lease obligations.
 We lease certain property, plant and equipment under noncancelable and cancelable operating leases.
 Our significant lease agreements involve (i) the lease of underground caverns for the storage of natural gas and NGLs, primarily our lease for the Wilson natural gas storage facility and (ii) land held pursuant to right-of-way agreements.
-There have been no material changes in our operating lease commitments since those reported in the Notes to Consolidated Balance Sheet for the year ended December 31, 2008, which was included as an exhibit to the Current Report on Form 8-K filed by Duncan Energy Partners on March 12, 2009.
+There have been no material changes in our operating lease commitments since those reported in our December 2008 Form 8-K.

 Purchase obligations.
-There have been no material changes in our consolidated purchase obligations since those reported in the Notes to Consolidated Balance Sheet for the year ended December 31, 2008, which was included as an exhibit to the Current Report on Form 8-K filed by Duncan Energy Partners on March 12, 2009.
+There have been no material changes in our consolidated purchase obligations since those reported in our December 2008 Form 8-K.